DanielGRasmussen/todo-fullstack/README.md

 This is a fullstack web application for a user to manage a todo list.
 The project includes a backend written in JavaScript using the Express framework, and a frontend written in TypeScript using React.

+It is currently hosted [here](https://todo-fullstack-jppd.onrender.com/).
+Note: Load times are long because the hosting site (render) slows down on inactivity (should be ~30 seconds for every request.)

 ## Installation

 To install and run the project, you should have [Node.js](https://nodejs.org/) installed on your machine.